 Aluminum Tape Art Projects for Kids.
 If you want to try something different, invest in a roll of aluminum tape and a thin canvas, and use glue and yarn to create trees, then cover with tape.
 Add touches of alcohol inks to embellish if you’d like.

 Newspaper Winter Landscape.
 There are a lot of great winter landscape projects out there, but I love this one for its mixed-media appeal and opportunity to upcycle.
 Use bubble wrap to “paint” snow for the background, and old newspapers cut into triangles for trees.
-Here is a similar lesson on depth and perspective I recently did as art docent for my son’s class, and the kids loved the process.

 For more ideas on themed learning from gardening to construction to ocean life and much more, check out my blog at creativehomeeducation.com.